Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Temperature measurement and feedback

 Comparing the temperatures without feedback cooling with the minimum temperatures achieved with additional feedback, it is evident that feedback cooling allows the ion to remain at significantly reduced temperatures.
-The difference in temperature becomes especially pronounced for higher saturation parameters.
-This might be beneficial for quantum computing applications, as this enables the ion's electronic state to be read out at high photon scattering rates while still remaining comparatively cool.
+For low saturation parameters (and hence, low number of scattered photons at a wavelength of 297\,nm) it is even possible to cool the ion to temperatures below the theoretical Doppler limit of \(\hbar\Gamma/2\mathrm{k}_\mathrm{B}\).
+At the lowest point, we measure a temperature of \(319.8 \pm 43.6\,\mu\mathrm{K}\).
+The relative temperature reduction with feedback cooling becomes especially pronounced for higher saturation parameters.
+This, together with \(1/e\) cooling times of a few tens of \(\mu\mathrm{s}\), might be beneficial for quantum computing applications, as this enables the ion's internal spin state to be read out at high photon scattering rates while still remaining comparatively cool.
+Additional noise, that might arise from the feedback circuit, can simply be avoided during gate operations by switching the feedback circuit off during these operations.